FAR-Lab/urban-fingerprinting/docs/guides/lsca.md

 It is useful to consolidate the per-image .txt files into an easier-to-process format.
 We provide this functionality in *src/processing/parse_detections.py*

 ### 2. Loading a Road Graph
-Finally, the detectionr results from each image are merged onto a road graph *G* via functionality in *src/analysis/graph.py*.
+Finally, the detection results from each image are merged onto a road graph *G* via functionality in *src/analysis/graph.py*.